mikaelsundin/dcc_block_detector/README.md

 For HO scale i recommend screw terminal to handle more current.

 #Note
-A second board with a MCU is needed to translate from uart to other protocols.
+Another board with a MCU is needed to translate from uart to other protocols.